austinjsmith/Client-Trainer-Management/README.md

 TODO:
 1) Integrate update queries
-2) Integrate a login feature
+2) Integrate a login feature and other security features
 3) Integrate a search to determine which trainer trains which client
 4) Integrate sort features
 5) Integrate a "Health determinate" which generates a health status for a client based off of parameters given by the client to the administrator